nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 flashcard was not modified/deleted.
 </div>

-Steps for viewing a specific flashcard.
+**Steps for viewing a specific flashcard**:

-Step 1: Locate the flashcard you wish to view.
+**Step 1**: Locate the flashcard you wish to view.
 In this example, we want to view the flashcard at index 3.
 Type the command `view 3`.

 ![filedirectory](images/ug/ug_view_step1.PNG)

-Step 2: We will be presented with a "snapshot" of the flashcard at index 3 in the view pane.
+**Step 2**: We will be presented with a "snapshot" of the flashcard at index 3 in the view pane.

 ![filedirectory](images/ug/ug_view_step2.PNG)

-Step 3: To view the answer and notes(if applicable) of the flashcard on the view pane.
+**Step 3**: To view the answer and notes(if applicable) of the flashcard on the view pane.
 Type the command `view 3 -a`.

 ![filedirectory](images/ug/ug_view_step3.PNG)

-Step 4: The answer of the flashcard is now displayed on the view pane.
+**Step 4**: The answer of the flashcard is now displayed on the view pane.

 ![filedirectory](images/ug/ug_view_step4.PNG)